Taunton station (Amtrak)

-Taunton was a passenger rail station located south of Oak Street in downtown Taunton, Massachusetts.
-As Taunton Central Station, it served local and Boston-focused routes from 1836 to 1958.
+Taunton station was a passenger rail station located south of Oak Street in downtown Taunton, Massachusetts.
+As Taunton Central station, it served local and Boston-focused routes from 1836 to 1964.
 A later station at the same site served Amtrak's Cape Codder from 1986 to 1996, and Cape Cod and Hyannis Railroad commuter trains in 1988.

 History

 Taunton Central station

 The New Bedford and Taunton Railroad opened from Mansfield to Taunton in August 1836 - one of the first branch lines in the state.
 Its Taunton Central station was located between Oak Street and Wales Street, surrounded by the Taunton Locomotive Manufacturing Company and Mason Machine Works.

 The line passed to the Old Colony Railroad in 1879 and the New Haven Railroad in 1893.
 The New Haven operated passenger service through Taunton, including Boston - Fall River and Boston - New Bedford routes, in addition to the seasonal New York - Cape Cod Cape Codder service.
 The railroad was obligated to eliminate grade crossings near the station by a 1913 court order, but this was vacated in 1926.

 Year-round NH passenger service to Taunton ended in 1958.
 Taunton briefly saw service again, during the summers of 1960 to 1964, when the Day Cape Codder and Neptune returned.